evanx/mpush-redis/README.md

 The over-arching goal is to implement many common integration patterns, for the purpose of composing Redis-based microservices.

-The power of a system is greater than the sum of its parts when those are composable.
+The power of a system is far greater than the sum of its parts - when those are composable.

 ### Implementation